ChannelFinder/pvinfo/README.md

 ## Initial Setup

-- Update src/theme.js with the colors and fonts you want
-- Place your own logos in src/assets
--

-## Useful Scripts

-In the project directory, you can run:

 ### `npm install`

 Installs the needed NPM modules into node_modules directory.
 Run this the first time you clone the repository.

+### Site specific settings

+- Update src/theme.js with the colors and fonts you want
+- Place your own logos in src/assets
+- Edit .env or create .env.local with your site specific settings

 ### `npm start`